Skip to Content

 If you’re attempting to travel north on the cheap, discounted Alaska cruises are sometimes offered from Vancouver to Alaska on a one-way itinerary.
 Be sure to calculate your airfare to determine if the cheap cruises from Vancouver are truly a “deal.”

-These one-way deals to Alaska usually sail in the month of May, which is considered the shoulder season.
+May Alaska itineraries are considered the shoulder season.
 At the end of the season, Alaska cruises in September may also be discounted as cruise lines attempt to fill unoccupied staterooms.

 Not Knowing What To Pack